bxparks/EpoxyDuino/README.md

 <a name="SystemRequirements"></a>
 ## System Requirements

-This library has been tested on:
+This library has Tier 1 support on:

 * Ubuntu 18.04
     * g++ (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0